nickelaus/PS3EyeDirectShow/README.md

 - [VLC media player](https://www.videolan.org/vlc/)

 ## Installing
+(** Installation instructions for the original branch below ( details for this fork will follow soon)):
 The easiest way to get started with this driver is to head to the [releases section](https://github.com/jkevin/PS3EyeDirectShow/releases) and download the installer.
 It will install the DirectShow filters as well as a generic WinUSB driver.
 If it detects that the Code Laboratories driver is already installed it will only install a 64 bit DirectShow filter.
 The driver component provided by Code Laboratories is WinUSB compatible so there isn't any need to install another one.

 ## Compiling From Source